Expat Tax In Singapore – Expat Living In Singapore

 Who Is Liable For Income Taxes In Singapore

 Income for services performed in Singapore is subject to taxation.
-Singapore-source income from a trade, profession, business, or vocation is taxed on profits.
-A person is considered a Singapore tax resident for a specific “Year of Assessment” or YA if they either (1) permanently reside on the island, (2) are a Singapore Permanent Resident (SPR) with an established home, or (3) are a foreign national who has remained or worked on the island for 183 or more days in the preceding YA.
+Singapore-source income from a trade, profession, business, or vocation is subject to taxation on profits.
+A person is considered a Singapore tax resident for a specific “Year of Assessment” or YA if they either (1) permanently reside on the island, (2) are a Singapore Permanent Resident (SPR) with the establishment of a home, or (3) are a foreign national who is on the island for 183 or more days in the preceding YA.
 A “Director of a company” is excluded from this definition and is considered a non-resident for tax purposes.
 Residents who receive income from sources outside the country are not subject to income tax.
 Foreign-source income received by non-residents are exempt from Singapore income tax.
 There may also be tax exemptions for foreign-source income such as dividends, foreign branch profits, and service-related income.

 Tax Year In Singapore And Tax Filing And Payment Rules

 A source-based, progressive tax system is levied on both Singapore-source personal and business income as well as on property.
 Non-Singapore source income received by individuals is tax exempt.
-The tax code is relatively simple because there is no capital gains tax or only a single tax rate imposed by one level of government; there are no separate local taxes.
-This simplified tax structure is designed to encourage capital investment and incentivize tax return filing.
+The tax code is relatively simple.
+There is no capital gains tax or only a single tax rate imposed by one level of government; there are no separate local taxes.
+This tax structure is to encourage capital investment and incentivize tax return filing.

 People who work on the island for less than 60 days are exempt from personal income tax.
-Similarly, foreign professionals who reside in the country for less than 183 days are considered non-residents.
-Those individuals who work for a period between 61 days and 183 days are taxed at the greater of 15% or the “resident” tax rate.
-Property ownership is encouraged by taxes no greater than 6%.
-The government also has a Stamp Duty tax (relating to immovable property and intangibles like documents, mortgages, and stock shares), a casino tax, and a variety of other specialized duties (estates, private lotteries, etc.).
+Similarly, foreign professionals who reside in the country for less than 183 days are non-residents.
+Those individuals who work for a period between 61 days and 183 days are subject to taxation at the greater of 15% or the “resident” tax rate.
+There is an encouragement for property ownership with taxes no greater than 6%.
+The government also has a Stamp Duty tax.
+This relates to immovable property and intangibles like documents, mortgages, and stock shares), a casino tax, and a variety of other specialized duties (estates, private lotteries, etc.).

 Various forms of “tax reliefs” such as a personal and spousal deductions are available only to “resident” tax payers.
 Singapore also has a 7% consumption or value added tax (VAT) on goods and services made in or imported into Singapore called the Goods and Services Tax (GST).

-Singapore non-resident income is taxed at the greater of 15% or the “resident” rate.
-Consulting and Director fees as well as other non-resident income are taxed at a flat rate of 20%.
+Singapore non-resident income is subject to taxation at the greater of 15% or the “resident” rate.
+Consulting and Director fees as well as other non-resident income have taxation at a flat rate of 20%.
 The Inland Revenue Authority of Singapore website provides income tax tables, contact numbers, and other resources.
 An online “myTaxPortal” is available for reviewing the annual personal assessment.

 The Year of Assessment (YA) or Singapore tax year is typically a calendar year from January 1 thru December 31.
-If a person resides in Singapore in the year preceding the YA, they are assessed an income tax.
-There are various residency exceptions that include temporary absences and what are called administrative concessions.
+If a person resides in Singapore in the year preceding the YA, they have an income tax assessment.
+There are various residency exceptions that include temporary absences and administrative concessions.
 These exclusions and exemptions need careful review before filing an expat tax return.

 Withholdings are levied on non-resident individuals and companies with Singapore-source income, like royalties, interest, management fees, etc., at up to 15%.
 Expats are neither subject to nor allowed to make voluntary contributions to the Central Provident Fund (CPF).
 Expat taxation is dependent upon residency status and existing tax treaties between Singapore and the foreign nationals home country.
 These treaties (commonly known as Avoidance of Double Taxation Agreements or DTAs) have been written to protect expats from taxation of the same income by both Singapore and the expat’s home country.
 Even though Singapore has a limited tax treaty with the United States that pertains to mostly corporate taxes, most expat should have their US and Singapore-source income carefully reviewed by an international tax specialist like Tax Samaritan.

-What You Need To Know About US Expat Tax In Singapore
+What You Need To Know About US Income Taxes

 When dealing with US expat tax in Singapore, there are a number of preferential expat tax treatments that may benefit your U.S. expatriate tax return.
 In fact, for many U.S. expats, the Foreign Earned Income Exclusion (IRS Form 2555) and other deductions will reduce your U.S. taxes to zero.